Valeriy Lobanovskyi: Dynamo Kyiv (1973–1982), Soviet Union national team (1975–1976, 1982–1983)

 In the autumn of that year, Dynamo Kyiv faced the 1974–75 European Cup winner Bayern Munich for the second ever European Super Cup.
-Besides winning their second European Cup in a row, Bayern was also the base club for the 1974 World Cup winners.
+Besides winning a consecutive European Cup, Bayern was also the base club for the 1974 World Cup winners.
 The build-up to the match had a political background, mainly in USSR.
 The Soviet Ukrainian club won both games, 1–0 in Munich and 2–0 in Kyiv in front of 100,000 fans.
 All goals were scored by Oleg Blokhin who would become Ballon d'Or winner that year.
 The Lobanovskyi—Bazylevych duo received the World Sports Coach of the Year award.

 The Lobanovskyi–Bazylevych duo was appointed managers of the Soviet national team in 1975, after the team lost its first game in the Euro qualifying group to Ireland 3–0.
 Dynamo Kyiv became the base club of the national team.
 Despite Lobanovskyi's demands to reorganize national league to autumn-spring format, the USSR Football Federation split 1976 into two seasons (spring and autumn).

 Before 1976 season, Lobanovskyi and Bazylevych were pressured by the Moscow officials to accept the Moscow-based Mark Godik as the professional fitness coach to prepare the team for European Cup, Euro qualification and 1976 Summer Olympics.
 The duo was forced to move the training camp to the mountains where the atmospheric pressure was much higher and the oxygen levels were lower, all while maintaining the same indicators of the intensity of training.
 The training process was unbalanced, while basic correlation of aerobic and anaerobic exercises was also butchered.
 Many players struggled during the training process, some players' measured pulses were above 200 beats per minute.

 The club competed in the "spring" season mostly with B-squad, as the first team was able to concentrate on their preparation for the three international tournaments.
 Dynamo Kyiv left the European Cup after quarterfinals, losing to Saint-Étienne (2–0 in Kyiv and 0–3 in France).
 The national team won its qualifying group but lost to Czechoslovakia in play-offs, thus failing to qualify at the European championship.
 After winning bronze medal at the Summer Olympic Games, the coaching duo left the national team.